How Eating Less Meat Could Help Protect the Planet From Climate Change

 Meat such as beef and lamb is particularly inefficient to produce, because livestock need lots of space to graze, and that land is often space that used to be covered with forests.
 Lowering the amount of meat people eat would also decrease emissions from livestock and the amount of fertilizer raising them requires.

-Adopting these kinds of changes for people around the world could free up several million square kilometers of land and reduce carbon emissions by 8 billion tonnes annually by 2050, according to the report.
+Adopting these kinds of changes for people around the world could free up several million square kilometers of land and reduce carbon emissions by up to 8 gigatonnes annually by 2050, according to the report.
 Food waste is also a major issue, with more than one quarter of food going to waste right now.

 Not only do humans need to reduce the amount of land used to produce meat, but they also need to use that land more efficiently.
 Sustainable farming practices are necessary to ensure that land remains usable as the planet heats up.